-Of 3,816 stocks and exchange-traded funds in this week's analytical universe, 53 mid- and large-cap symbols that are traded on the major American stock exchanges broke beyond their 20-day price channels, 42 to the upside and 11 to the downside.
+Of 500 large-cap stocks and exchange-traded funds in my analytical universe, 27 broke beyond their 20-day price channels, 23 to the upside and four to the downside.

 Tim Bovee, Private Trader tracks the analysis and trades of a private trader for his own accounts.
 Nothing in this blog constitutes a recommendation to buy or sell stocks, options or any other financial instrument.
 The only purpose of this blog is to provide education and entertainment.